 The vegetables: Onion, green chili, and cilantro.
 You can use any green chili pepper you prefer.
 My family likes it spicy, so I add Serrano pepper.
 You can even deseed the chili or use a milder pepper, such as the jalapeno.

-How To Make The Best Chicken Seekh Kebab
+How To Make Chicken Seekh Kababs in the Oven

 The detailed instructions are in the recipe card, but here are some basic steps:

-- Chop the onions and cilantro.
-Finely chop the onion, squeezing out any excess moisture.
-Add the onion to the bowl with the chicken.
-Next, chop the green chili and cilantro and add them to the same bowl.
+Step 2: Add the onion to the bowl along with the chicken, spices, and minced garlic.
+Next, chop the green chili, cilantro, and garlic cloves if using and add them to the same bowl.
+Blend till fine.

-- Mix.
-Combine all the ingredients with your hands and refrigerate the mixture for 30 minutes.
-This makes the mixture easier to work with when using skewers.
+Step 3: Mix.
+Add the green chili mixture to the bowl, combine all the ingredients with your hands, and refrigerate for 30 minutes.
+This makes the mixture easier to shape.

-- Shape and bake.
-Use a chopstick, bamboo skewer, metal skewer, or your hands to shape the kebabs into the signature log shape, then bake in a preheated oven.
+Step 4: Shape the kabab.
+Use a chopstick, bamboo skewer, metal skewer, or your hands to shape the kebabs into the signature log shape.
 I usually use a chopstick as a guide and shimmy the kebab off of it before laying it down on a parchment-lined baking sheet.

 - Make sure to squeeze out the moisture from the onions.
 You can use a cheesecloth or your hands to do this.
 Also, ensure all the vegetables are dry.
 Any excess moisture will cause the kebabs to break and fall off the skewer.